-The Blues boss believes the Belgium international should be suspended for his part in the Spain striker's sending off at White Hart Lane on Saturday afternoon
+The Blues boss believes the Belgium international should be suspended for his part in Fernando Torres' sending off at White Hart Lane on Saturday

 Gylfi Sigurdsson gave the hosts a first-half lead at White Hart Lane, but John Terry hit back in the second period and that proved to be enough to earn a point for the Blues.

 However, there was controversy when Torres was sent off for two bookings on Vertonghen, and Mourinho was left angry about the second, with the Belgian going down holding his face despite apparently little contact from the forward.

 The Chelsea boss called on the Premier League to take retrospective action against the defender and clear Torres of any wrongdoing.